Browse Submitted Names

 Variant transcription of Abira.

-Aberkios m Ancient Greek (?), History
+Aberkios m Ancient Greek, History (Ecclesiastical)

-Meaning unknown.
-It was borne by a 2nd-century saint of Phrygia in Asia Minor, a bishop and wonderworker of Hieropolis who is the subject (and probable author) of an early Christian inscription.
+Of unknown origin and meaning.
+This name was borne by a 2nd-century saint of Phrygia in Asia Minor, a bishop and wonderworker of Hieropolis who is the subject (and probable author) of an early Christian inscription.

 Means "sacrificial" in Welsh, from aberth "sacrifice".
 This was the name of an evil druid in the movie 'Arthur and Merlin' (2015).